helmo/roundcube-behat-checker/README.md

 * Edit the login information in the variables.sh file
 * Edit the url and email settings in features/roundcube.feature (TODO, add these to variables.sh)
+* Ensure that the webmail user gets the Interface skin 'Larry'.

 ## Usage